4digitmwc/media-centre-articles/opinions/week5.md

 ## First off, what were your first few experiences in mappooling?
 How did these experiences shape the way you think about mappooling now?

+First of all I would like to give massive shoutouts to Demi for doing 70% of the heavy lifting for 4DM23.
+In particular he would go out of his way to ensure the pools were of the highest quality possible, even on weeks when he was busy.
+Now onto the question.

 My experience began in late 2020 when I asked to help out with SoL2 pools after getting eliminated in quarterfinals.
 I didn't contribute much there other than connecting the poolers with Zeta/Biosphere, which led to UNDICI placed in the grand finals pool.
 Also around that time, Myuka had invited me to pool for a showmatch between 12 of the top players at that time.
 I only had a week to create a pool, and I at the time thought I had done an excellent job, but most of the prominent poolers thought differently!
 However, these first few experiences ingrained in me that players really like diversity of songs/maps in the pools over ``safer'' choices that may not offer as much diversity.

 ## Overall, how do you now approach mappooling and what other factors of the tournament do you consider while mappooling?